ChortleMortal/TiledPatternMaker/README.md

 In terms of copyright, this software is freely given without warranty.
 In keeping with what Craig Kaplan did, it is marked with being under the terms of GNU GPL.

-Download pre-built win11 executable [here](https://github.com/ChortleMortal/TiledPatternMaker/releases)
+Download pre-built win10 executable [here](https://github.com/ChortleMortal/TiledPatternMaker/releases)

-Build notes: This application is currently being build qti Qt 6.8.1.
-Qt 5.15.2 is also supported plus all the versions of Qt 6 except the versions of Qt 6.7.x which have bugs that impact the use of this app.